Reading Stock Market Movements

 Nobody said it was easy, but with a little foresight and an ever-expanding wealth of knowledge on your side, you too can learn how to react to the factors that play in to pricing on a day to day basis to make more reasoned investing decisions and to determine the best point to both enter and exit your positions.

-Markets and Economic Indicators – Trading on Announcements
+Markets and Economic Indicators – Trading on News

 The markets respond to economic indicators so readily because they impact on almost every sector, and have a knock-on effect on the success or otherwise of publicly traded companies.
 Coupled with current affairs, nothing moves the markets quite like economic announcements, and with a comprehensive and clear calendar of what’s getting announced when, you can start to develop a more targeted trading strategy to determine better investments more consistently.